AndrewM1130/GA/README.md

 5. Select and/or tune additional features including:

 -   crossover method (‘uniform’,‘fitness’,‘k_point’)

 -   parent selection method (‘roulette’,‘rank’,‘tournament’,‘sus’)

 -   mutation method (‘fixed’,‘adaptive’)

 -   number of parents per offspring

 -   elitism

 -   minimize inbreeding

 -   Early termination conditions (‘pause_length’, ‘score_threshold’,
     ‘percent_converge’)

-## An Example / Your first Genetic Algorithm using Select

 -   Concept: Below, gene_length is set to 20 to match the number of independent variables.
 Pop is set to 25.
 We set AIC as the metric